top of page

 PROFILE

 My experience has included training with the Nubia Wellness and Healing Centre (UK) and the Progressive Life Centre (USA).
+Both organisations have a strong focus on Afrikan focussed psychotherapy.

 In Afrikan focussed Psychotherapy we understand that NTU can be increased or decreased depending on one's thoughts and/or behaviours.
-When NTU increases in an individual, family or community, then health and well-being increases.
-When it decreases, health and well-being declines.

 Adapted from: Gregory, H., & Harper, K. (2001) The NTU Approach to Health and Healing, Journal of Black Psychology, 27(3), 304-320.